Most Common Eye Emergencies

 If your eyes do come into contact with chemicals, you must flush them right away with cool, clean water for at least 15 minutes.
 Your eyes may start to feel better after a moment; however, you need to flush them for the full 15 minutes to ensure you have washed out as much chemical residue as possible.

-Once you have finished flushing out your eye, contact your nearest Medical Optometry America location for help.
+Once you have finished flushing out your eye, contact your nearest Medical Optometry America Eye Health Center for help.

 Foreign Object in the Eye